VaclavRut/actor-amazon-crawler/README.md

   }
 }
 ```
-### Proxy
+## Proxy
-For proper function of the actor are proxies required, it is not recommended to run it on a free account for more than sample of results.
-If you plan to run it for more then couple results, subscribe to Apify platform to have access to large pool of proxies.
+The actor needs proxies to function correctly.
+We don't recommend running it on a free account for more than a sample of results.
+If you plan to run it for more than a few results, subscribing to the Apify platform will give you access to a large pool of proxies.

-### Asin crawling
+## Asin crawling
-One of the features is to get price offers for a list of ASINs, if this what you need, you can specify the ASINs on the input with combination of countries to get results for.
+One of the features of the scraper is that it can get price offers for a list of ASINs.
+If this what you need, you can specify the ASINs in the input along with the combination of countries to get results for.
 ```
 "asins": [{
       "asin":"B07JG7DS1T",
       "countries":["de","it","es","gb","us","fr","in","ca"]
   }]
 ```
-With this setup, we will check for all countries whether there is that ASIN available and get all seller offers for that.
+With this setup, the scraper will check whether that ASIN is available for all countries and get all seller offers for it.

-### Direct urls crawling
+## Direct URLs crawling
-If you are more advanced and you have your ASINs already and don't want to crawl them manually, you can enqueue the requests from the input.
+If you already have your ASINs and don't want to crawl them manually, you can enqueue the requests from the input.

 Here is a sample object to get itemDetail info:
 ```
 {